Cave Tubing & Mayan Sites

 View from Xunantunich

 Spend the day exploring the Cayo district.
 An amazing view to Guatemala and surrounding rainforest.
-We start the day departing Caye Caulker at 6:30am.
+We start the day departing Caye Caulker at 7:00AM.
 Our guide will take us an hour and half journey to San Ignacio.
-We make a few stops along the way to enjoy Belize countryside.
 We cross the Mopan River by ferry to take a walking tour of the ruins of Xunantunich.
 Xunantunich (shoo-NAHN-too-nich) means “Stone Woman” in the Maya language.
 Most of the structures date from the Maya Classic Era, about 200 to 900.
 Consisting of a series of six plazas surrounded by more than 26 temples and palaces.
 One of its structures, the pyramid known as “El Castillo,” the second tallest structure in Belize (after the temple at Caracol), at some 130 feet (40 m) tall.[1]
 Archeological excavations have revealed a number of fine stucco facades on some of the ancient temples of this site.
 Evidence of construction suggests the temple was built in three stages in the 600s AD, 700s AD, and 800s AD.
 The fine stucco or “frieze” are located on the final stage.
-After we are ready for lunch in San Ignacio town.
+Next stop Cahal Pech.
+We like to call this tour Twin Cities.
+Cahal Pech is a mid-sized complex settled around 1000 BC and abandoned by 800 AD.
+The site consists of seven plazas and over 30 structures including temples, residential buildings, ballcourts, an altar and a sweathouse, all situated on a compact 2 acres.
+The name Cahal Pech is a combination Kekchi & Mopan Mayan, meaning Place of the Ticks, and refers to the fact that the surrounding area was once used as pasture land.
+There are no more ticks here than at any other site – very few, if any!
+Lunch will be enjoyed at San Ignacio Town.
+You can order from the menu.

 Lamanai Mayan Ruins and Jungle River Cruise